ybrs/riffq/README.md

 # riffq

-**riffq** is a Python-accessible toolkit (built in Rust) for building PostgreSQL wire-compatible databases.
+**riffq** is a toolkit in python (built in Rust) for building PostgreSQL wire-compatible databases.
 It allows you to serve data from Python over the PostgreSQL protocol — turning your Python-based logic or in-memory data into a queryable, network-exposed system.
+We also have a catalog emulation system in rust with datafusion.

 ---